NikKowPHP/mi/src/content/book/en/chapters/chapter-4.md

 ---

 #### **The Practice: Adapting Your Approach**
 A masterful conductor doesn't just play the music; they read the stage.
-Before an interaction, perform a quick "Situational SCARF Analysis" and adapt your approach based on the direction of gravity.
+Before an interaction, perform a quick "Situational SCARF Analysis" to adapt your approach based on the direction of gravity.

 **1. Conducting Up (Managing Your Boss)**
 Your primary focus should be on rewarding their **Status** and increasing their sense of **Certainty**.